 Before shopping anywhere outside the government exchanges, once again, determine whether you are likely eligible for government help paying for coverage.
 You can use our tool to quickly and anonymously see if you might be eligible for a subsidy.

 But in addition to those options, there are a great number of other plans available that don’t conform to the ACA’s rules.
-Some aren’t even regulated as insurance at all (healthcare sharing ministry plans, for example, and Farm Bureau plans in some states).
+Some aren’t even regulated as insurance at all (eg, healthcare sharing ministry plans, direct primary care plans, and Farm Bureau plans in some states).

 How can I spot a plan disguised as ACA-compliant health insurance?